erikauer/jira-issue-transitioner/CONTRIBUTING.md

 * [Contribution Guidelines](#guide)

 ## <a name="coc"></a> Code of Conduct
 Just be fair and respect everyone.
-We all here to improve the IT world.
+We are all here to improve the IT world.

 ## <a name="guide"></a> Contribution Guidelines